c-neto/carlosneto.dev/_sources/blog/2022/2022-05-11-well-architected-framework.md.txt

 # AWS Well-Architected Framework: A Beginner's Guide to Building Robust Cloud Solutions

-Welcome to our beginner-friendly guide on the AWS Well-Architected Framework!
-If you're new to the world of cloud computing and Amazon Web Services (AWS), you're in the right place.
 This guide aims to provide a clear and simple understanding of the AWS Well-Architected Framework, equipping you with the knowledge to build solid cloud solutions.

-Understanding AWS Well-Architected Framework
+## Understanding AWS Well-Architected Framework

 The AWS Well-Architected Framework is a set of best practices and guidelines designed to help you build secure, high-performing, resilient, and efficient infrastructure for your applications and workloads on AWS.
 Think of it as a blueprint for building a strong foundation in the AWS cloud.
 The Five Pillars of the Framework